 Part One: The Early Years

-Father and Sons - Joseph P. Kennedy holds sons Joseph Patrick Junior (left) and two year old future president John Fitzgerald Kennedy, in 1919.
+Father and Sons - Joseph P. Kennedy holds sons Joseph Patrick Junior (left) and two-year-old future president John Fitzgerald Kennedy, in 1919.

-John Fitzgerald Kennedy was born in Brookline, Mass., May 29, 1917, the great-grandson of Irish immigrants.
+John Fitzgerald Kennedy was born in Brookline, Massachusetts on May 29, 1917, the great-grandson of Irish immigrants.
 His father, the son of a saloon keeper, had graduated from Harvard and at age 25 became the youngest bank president in the U.S. He was a highly skilled investor and money handler and made a fortune.
-In 1914 Joe Kennedy had married Rose Fitzgerald, the daughter of John "Honey Fitz" Fitzgerald, a colorful Boston politician.
+In 1914, Joe Kennedy had married Rose Fitzgerald, the daughter of John "Honey Fitz" Fitzgerald, a colorful Boston politician.
 Young Jack Kennedy was the second child in a family that would eventually have nine children.
 Joe Jr., Jack, Rosemary, Kathleen, Eunice, Patricia, Robert, Jean, and Edward (Teddy).

 Pals - and rivals - Joseph Patrick (left) and John Fitzgerald.
 Fiercely loyal and fiercely competitive, they sometimes even brawled as boys.
 Joe was a natural athlete and had many talents, but was also a bit more serious.
 Young Jack Kennedy was a sickly child but fun loving and well liked.
 Despite his illnesses, Jack liked to compete in sports, the competitive spirit largely encouraged by his father.

-With The Girls - Rosemary, Kathleen and Eunice in 1925.
+With the girls - Rosemary, Kathleen and Eunice in 1925.

 Playing policeman.
 At about age five, Jack decided he would become a cop.